BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/calibration-plan/atlas_analog_do_sensor_calibration.md

 7. Once the values have stabilized, record that measurement

-8. Insert that value into the DO conversion function code in the fraction - ask Brittany for specific location
+8. Insert that value into the DO conversion function code in the fraction.

 ## Procedure Arduino Uno